13 Skills Recruiters Screen For in Guidance Counselor Resumes

 What are the most important skills for a Guidance Counselor resume?

-The top skills for Guidance Counselor resumes include Microsoft Excel, Microsoft Office software, Microsoft Outlook, Microsoft PowerPoint, Student information systems SIS software.
-These are the tools and technologies most frequently required in Guidance Counselor job postings, according to O*NET occupational data (SOC 21-1012).
+The top skills for Guidance Counselor resumes include Student information systems SIS software, Adobe Photoshop, Microsoft Dynamics.
+These are the tools and technologies most frequently required in Guidance Counselor job postings based on verified occupational data.

 How many skills should I list on my Guidance Counselor resume?